faissaloo/ratmachine/README.md

 |   >    | greentext   |
 |   <    | bluetext    |

-To start the docker use `make dev`
+To start the development environment install docker and docker-compose and use `make build-dev`, from then on you can use `make dev` to boot up the environment.
+When using the development environment the default username is `wojak` and the password is `tfwnogf`.

 To build Ratmachine use `make build`, you will then be able to run ratmachine by executing `bin/ratmachine`.
 On first startup the database will automatically be created and setup, you will then be asked to input a username and password for the mod panel found on `/mod`.